Belle Plain, Texas: History

-In 1875, a man named Nelson M. Smith purchased land on which he planned to build a college.
-He platted a townsite to accompany the new school, and though the origin of the town's unusual name is not completely clear, it has long been speculated that it was named after Katie Belle Magee, the first child born at the new town site.
-By the following year, the town had three businesses and an estimated population of about 65 residents.
-When Callahan County was organized in 1877, voters chose Belle Plain as the seat of government.
-The town's first newspaper was established in 1879, and by the mid-1880s Belle Plain had become a center of commerce and industry for the county with several businesses, Smith's small Belle Plain College, and a population of around 400.
+Belle Plain was established in 1875 after Nelson M. Smith purchased land with the intention of founding a college.
+He laid out a townsite to accompany the school.
+The origin of the community’s name is not definitively documented, though local tradition holds that it may have been named for Katie Belle Magee, reportedly the first child born at the site.
+By 1876, the settlement included several businesses and had an estimated population of about sixty‑five residents.
+When Callahan County was organized in 1877, voters selected Belle Plain as the county seat.
+A local newspaper began publication in 1879, and by the mid‑1880s the town had developed into a small commercial center with multiple businesses, Belle Plain College, and a population of roughly four hundred.